Angelo Moore: Biography

+In 2020, at the beginning of the COVID quarantine, Angelo achieved sobriety and currently maintains it.
+He also maintains a Patreon site featuring pieces such as "The Mirror of What" and "Story Time Theater".
+In 2021 he played a manager in the music video for "Holier than Thou", a Metallica cover song by Off!.

 In 2022, Moore participated in the "Celebrating David Bowie" tour, featuring Adrian Belew, Todd Rundgren, and others.

-In 2023, Moore became an entrepreneur in creating Dr. MadVibe's Underground Railroad, and has been performing with Dr. MadVibe and the Missin' Links, playing alongside past and current members of Fishbone.
-Moore has also created a Dr. MadVibe orchestra with whom he has directed and performed in venues in the United States and in Europe.
-In addition, he has also been performing with the New York City band Butterbrain, contributing vocals to the song Sapio Soirée and is currently producing their second full-length album.
+In 2023, Moore formed a new group called Dr. MadVibe and the Missin' Links, playing alongside past and current members of Fishbone.
+Moore has also created a Dr. MadVibe orchestra with whom he has directed and performed in venues in the United States and Europe.
+In addition, he has also been performing with the New York punk band Butterbrain, contributing vocals to the song "Sapio Soirée" and is currently producing their second full-length album.

+Books

+Moore has authored several illustrated poetry books, comic hybrids, and conceptual literary works accompanied by an audio book of music, narration and soundscape.